Specialties: Emergency Medicine

 Respiratory distress can be the result of chronic conditions like asthma or something as serious as heart failure.
 Signs that you should seek emergency medical treatment include:

 - Severe shortness of breath that affects your ability to function

 - Noisy, high-pitched, and rapid wheezing

 - Coughing up blood

-- List of current medications or the actual medications
+- List of medicines you take or the actual medicines

 - List of known medical allergies

 - A copy of results from any recent medical tests

 - A responsible adult or phone number for someone to contact

 Before you are sent home, ask any questions you may have about your care.
 Make sure you keep all your paperwork, discharge instructions, and medicines if you receive any.